 Believe it or not, many organisations and/or businesses still use legacy technology even when they can choose to migrate to the latest technology.
 But the important question is why do they still use it?

-There is this famous saying, “If it ain’t broke, don’t fix it.”
+There is a famous saying, “If it ain’t broke, don’t fix it.”
 Hence, legacy systems are still used because they get the work done.
-Most of the legacy systems are so old that no one knows on what specifications do they work.
+Most of the legacy systems are so old that no one knows what specifications they work on.
 Therefore, many organisations either do not bother to disturb the process or prefer not to introduce a new technology altogether.

 So whenever you see software or a system still in use despite it being old, do not judge the organisation or the company right away.
-But do think about the uses which we have listed below:
+Instead, think about the reasons which we have listed below:

 As we briefly discussed above, many organisations do not prefer change.
 Hence, they barely switch to new systems.
 Also, changing their systems means providing training to the users, which might cost them both time and money.
 Moreover, chances are that the users might resist change.
 Therefore, many organisations resort to legacy technology as long as it serves their current needs.